Can LEDs be used with a clapper device?

 What's the difference between wet vs. damp locations?

-Bulbs rated for wet locations are essentially weatherproof so they can be used in just about any application indoors.
+Bulbs rated for wet locations are essentially weatherproof so they can be used in just about any application indoors (Bulbs rated for wet locations are essentially weatherproof and have more protection against exposure to moisture/elements.
+The Indoor/Outdoor use should be determined by the category and choice of light.)
 Bulbs rated for damp locations can be used outdoors but must have protection from the elements.
 They cannot be used in exposed fixtures or they will fail due to too much moisture.